 Generative adversarial networks (GANs) are supposed to deal with one of the biggest challenges neural networks face these days: adversarial images.

 GANs are double networks that include two nets — a generator and a discriminator — that are pitted against each other.
 The generator is responsible for generating new data and the discriminator is supposed to evaluate that data for authenticity.

 Plus, in contrast to other neural networks, GANs can be taught to create new data such as images, music, and prose.

 With the help of deep learning algorithms and neural networks, machines can be taught to see and interpret images in the way required for a particular task.
-Progress in the implementation of AI-based image processing is impressive and opens a wide range of opportunities in fields from medicine and agriculture to retail and law enforcement.
+Progress in the implementation of AI algorithms for image processing is impressive and opens a wide range of opportunities in fields from medicine and agriculture to retail and law enforcement.

 Apriorit specialists from the artificial intelligence team are extremely curious about AI and machine learning, so we keep track of the latest improvements in AI-powered image processing and use this knowledge when working on our AI projects.